rohitpaulk/shell-poc/README.md

 - [x] Stage 2: Missing commands
 - [x] Stage 3: REPL

-Note: echo & which are binaries AND built-ins, so we should prevent shelling out to them.
 ~~TODO: Maybe we should introduce the `type` built-in first?~~
+Note: echo can also be a binary, so we should prevent shelling out to it.

 - [x] Stage 4: The exit built-in
 - [x] Stage 5: The echo built-in